 There are three major areas I consider when looking to discover what my clients are born to do.
 Today I’ll show you one: the needs of the world.

 The business God calls you to is where your deep gladness and the world’s deep hunger meet.

 The single strongest indicator of the business mindset God wants you to be in is probably your awareness of what needs to be done to make the world more like what God intends.

-I’m in a position to take their money and run with whatever their idea is, or I can guide them to see how their product or service impacts the world as a whole.
+I’m in a position to take their money and run with whatever their idea is, or I can guide them to see how their product or service will impact the world as a whole.
 If we can’t find it, then we need to dig deeper.

 This doesn’t necessarily mean all of my clients solve world hunger or other huge, global problems.
 Working to serve the good of the larger society doesn’t have to be one of the obvious bigger issues.

-I can’t meet every need in the world, so I narrowed it down to helping people discover their true identity, the purpose, their passion.
+I can’t meet every need in the world, so I narrowed it down to helping people discover their true identity, their purpose, their passion.